d5/tengo/docs/interoperability.md

 #### Script.SetMaxAllocs(n int64)

-SetMaxAllocs sets the maximum number of object allocations per function scope.
-Tengo runtime does not track the total number of objects that are allocated, but, it can limit how many objects can be created (allocated) in a function scope.
-Set this to negative number (e.g. `-1`) if you don't want to limit it.
+SetMaxAllocs sets the maximum number of object allocations.
+Note this is a cumulative metric that tracks only the object creations.
+Set this to a negative number (e.g. `-1`) if you don't need to limit the number of allocations.

 #### tengo.MaxStringLen